 These Chipotle Meatballs are the ultimate Mexican comfort food with tender meatballs simmered in a spicy chipotle sauce.
 Serve them over rice, polenta, or wrapped up in tortillas.
-Jump to Recipe
+Jump to Recipe and Video

 These chipotle meatballs are smoky, spicy, and couldn’t be more delicious!
 Made from juicy ground beef, these traditional Mexican albondigas en chipotle are simmered in a rich tomato sauce with chipotle peppers and traditionally served with rice, beans, and warm corn tortillas.
 Yum.

 My eyes were opened to a lot of delicious Mexican food once I moved to California from the East Coast and met my husband, who is from Mexico City.
 One of his favorite dishes is albondigas en salsa chipotle, which is a Mexican meatball simmered with chipotle peppers.
 It’s a dish that can be hard to find in a restaurant, so I quickly had to learn to make them at home.

 This dish is surprisingly simple to make and has become a favorite at weekend dinners with friends.
 You could also make it with ground turkey, ground chicken, or ground pork, and it would be just as delicious.
 P